 Supreme Court to Consider Landmark Case on FCC’s Authority to Issue Fines

-The cases involve massive penalties totaling nearly $200 million that the FCC imposed on Verizon ($47 million), AT&T ($57 million), T-Mobile ($80 million) and other wireless carriers for failing to protect their customer’s location data.
+The cases involve massive penalties totaling nearly $200 million that the FCC imposed on Verizon ($47 million), AT&T ($57 million), T-Mobile ($80 million) and other wireless carriers for failing to protect their customers’ location data.

-Over the past 15 years, SCOTUS has been steadily chipping away at the authority of regulatory agencies, most notably in its rejection of the Chevron doctrine, and in a 2024 ruling in Securities & Exchange Commission v.
+Over the past 15 years, the Supreme Court has been steadily chipping away at the authority of regulatory agencies, most notably in its 2024 ruling rejecting the doctrine of “Chevron deference,” under which courts were to defer to a regulatory agency’s expertise in interpreting federal laws where Congress’ intent was unclear, and in a second 2024 ruling in Securities & Exchange Commission v.
 Jarkesy.
-In the SEC case, the Court ruled 6-3 that the securities regulatory must bring fraud cases seeking civil penalties in federal court instead of relying on the regulator's internal tribunals.
+In the SEC case, the Court ruled 6-3 that the securities regulator must bring fraud cases seeking civil penalties to federal court instead of relying on its internal tribunals.

 The 2nd U.S. Circuit Court of Appeals in New York denied that argument in the Verizon case and upheld the fine but the 5th U.S. Circuit Court of Appeals in New Orleans overturned the fines against AT&T.